Until March 2024, I wrote full-length movie, concert/theater, and exhibition reviews that I crossposted on IG and here on my blog.

 Osgood Perkins’s 2024 Longlegs

-Osgood Perkins’s script for his 2024 Longlegs is good enough to have warranted a rewrite—obvious weaknesses are the plot’s lack of focus; the story’s lack of a tangible purpose; and an exposition dump; a less obvious is that foreshadowings are either too on-the-nose or missing.
-But still, it’s highly enjoyable—lead performances are great; Arochi’s cinematography & Battaglia’s sound design top-notch; title card handling’s a blast; & the movie serves plenty suspension & unsettling scares.
+Osgood Perkins’s script for his 2024 Longlegs is good enough to have warranted a rewrite—obvious weaknesses are the plot’s lack of focus; the story’s lack of a tangible purpose; and an exposition dump.
+A less obvious weakness is that foreshadowings are either too on-the-nose or missing.
+But still, it’s highly enjoyable—lead performances are great; Arochi’s cinematography & Battaglia’s sound design top-notch; title card handling’s a blast; and the movie serves suspension & unsettling scares aplenty.

 AUG 13, 2024, Metropol Theater